In this guide we will talk you through everything you need to know about investing in UK property if you are from the US.

 Any non-resident who purchases a property in the UK will be subject to both the standard stamp duty land tax rates, as well as an additional 2% surcharge.
 Click this link to see the most up-to-date SDLT rates.

 Non-UK residents who purchase a property in the UK will be subject to inheritance tax.
-On death, 40% inheritance tax is levied on the value of all UK situated assets for the non-UK domiciled individuals.
+On death, 40% inheritance tax is levied on the value of all UK situated assets for non-UK domiciled individuals.

 ATED is a yearly tax payable by companies that own residential property with a value of more than £500,000 in the UK.
 For the most up-to-date ATED rates, visit this link.